trallard/airflow-tutorial/source/pipelines.md

     start_stream(myStream, track=["python", "pycon", "jupyter", "#pycon2019"], async=True)

 ```
+📝 Solutions at:

+### Extending your data pipeline

 🚀 So far we have collected some data through streaming (enough to collect some data).
 And created a database where this data is going to be deposited into.

-The next step is to transform the data and prepare it for more downstrem processes.
+The next step is to transform the data and prepare it for more downstream processes.

 There are different mechanisms to share data between pipeline steps: